PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 12:15:08
+Last updated: 2024-04-08 12:15:41
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White